 OHIO VALLEY REGION

-With all this positive news, we must not forget that Latin specifically and languages in general remain vulnerable to the whims of educational administrators.
-In September, the word went out that foreign languages had not been included in the list of subjects required to be taught in Ohio schools.
-(This was apparently the result of administrative oversight, but there also appeared to be little interest at that level in correcting the oversight.)
-Thanks to the efforts of the Ohio Foreign Language Association as well as the vigorous letters from such organizations as the Ohio Classical Conference, foreign languages were added to the new Operating Standards for Ohio Schools.
-The OFLA remains anxious to see Ohio Revised Code 3313.60 include foreign languages, but at the moment a variety of factors have contributed to the bills not having been reintroduced into the current session of the legislature.
-The OFLA continues to work on the issue.
+On another front, as was reported last year, foreign languages was left out of the list of subjects which must be taught in Ohio schools.
+(The omission was apparently the result of administrative oversight, but there seemed to be little interest, at that level, in correcting this oversight.)
+Thanks to the persistent efforts of the Ohio Foreign Language Association, as well as compelling letters from such organizations as the OCC, foreign languages have subsequently been added to the new Operating Standards for Ohio Schools.
+OFLA is anxious to see Ohio Revised Code 3313.60 include foreign languages, but the process is a lengthy one.
+That organization is working to change that code and has identified a legislator who has agreed to write the bill.
+OFLA is currently working to get sponsors.

 This material was posted on the web by CPL Chair, Tom Sienkewicz, at Monmouth College, Monmouth, Illinois.
 If you have any questions, you can contact him at email@example.com.